 The most simple form of the connection is as shown in the figure right and is satisfactory as long as the ends of each shaft are prepared in the same way as for a bearing type splice.
 The possibility of load reversal should be considered, in addition to stability during erection and tying requirements.

 Although commonly used, it is difficult to demonstrate that cap and base splices meet the requirements of BS EN 1993-1-8 clause 184.108.40.206(14).
 If these types of splices are used, common practice is to ensure that the plates are thick, and that bolts are located close to the flanges to increase the stiffness of the connection.
 Extended plates, with bolts outside the profile of the section may be used.
 If cap and base plate splices are located away from a point of restraint, special consideration should be given to ensuring adequate stiffness so that the member design is not invalidated.

 'Cap and base' or 'end plate' column splices are covered in chapter 6 of the 'Green Book' (SCI P358).
 Detailing requirements, design procedures, worked examples and design resistance tables are given.

 Typical column bases, as shown in the figure on the right, consist of a single plate fillet welded to the end of the column and attached to the foundation with four holding down bolts.
 The bolts are cast into the concrete base in location tubes or cones and are fitted with anchor plates to prevent pull out.
 High strength grout is poured into the space below the plate (see the figure below).

 Such column bases are often only subject to axial compression and shear.
-However, uplift may be a design case for column bases in braced bays.
+However, uplift and horizontal shear may be a design case for column bases in braced bays.